2dareis2do/2dareis2do/README.md

 virtual `editLink` field output in the attributes array along with all other fields that are exposed to the REST API and other modules.

+Timeout is currently set to 1 day (60s x 60 x 24).

 e.g.

 ```  "attributes": {